You might want to see the current state one or more services running on a host when doing the following:

 Many critical IT applications and services running on Windows operating systems run as a Windows Service.
 If an expected Windows Service is not currently in a running state, it may result in stability issues for a critical application.
 You want to be able to see the current state one or more services running on a host.

 To optimize the search shown below, you should specify an index and a time range.

-- Verify that you deployed the add-on to the search heads and Splunk Universal Forwarders on the monitored systems.
+- Verify that you deployed the Splunk Add-on for Microsoft Windows add-on to your search heads, indexer, and Splunk Universal Forwarders on the monitored systems.
 For more information, see About installing Splunk add-ons.

 - Run the following search: